benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		finished = true

-		if connection then
+		if cameraConnection then
 			pcall(function()
-				connection:Disconnect()
+				cameraConnection:Disconnect()
 			end)
 		end

+		Camera =
+			Workspace.CurrentCamera
-		Camera = Workspace.CurrentCamera or Camera
+			or Camera

 		if not Camera then
 			return